 NOTE: For all languages, successful completion of the previous level of the course is recommended.
-Level I is the recommended prerequisite for level III/ADV.
-Level III/ADV is the prerequisite for level III/ADV.
+Level I is the recommended prerequisite for level II/ADV.
+Level II/ADV is the prerequisite for level III/ADV.
+Level III/ADV is the prerequisite for level IV/ADV.
 Level III/ADV or Level IV/ADV are the prerequisites for an AP Language and Culture course.

-American Sign Language ASL I
+American Sign Language ASL I GRADE: 9-12